 CHILD SUPPORT FAQs

-The Child Support Guidelines are guidelines passed by the Ohio legislature which calculate support orders based upon the financial circumstances of both parents.
-Your attorney provides the information to the court, which will allow it to set a support amount.
-[Read the full post. . .]
+The Child Support Guidelines are guidelines are the rules passed by the Ohio legislature which calculate child support orders based upon the financial circumstances of both parents.
+These guidelines are presumed